AlexLenson/Module-1-Challenge-Code-Refactor/README.md

 The purpose of this project is to gain experience refactoring an existing codebase.
 The following steps were followed:
 - All HTML <div> tags were updated to semantic tags
 - Consolidated CSS, getting rid of redundant rules
-- Made the code more accessible by including image alt text and ...?
+- Made the code more accessible by including alt text to all images
 - Gained familiarity with using Git and pushing to Github